How to Install Homebrew on Fedora 44

 Your system is ready to brew.

 Never run brew commands with sudo.
-The installer needs elevated privileges only while it prepares the shared prefix under /home/linuxbrew.
+Some read-only commands may appear to work as root, but they can still create root-owned cache or Git state inside the Homebrew prefix.
+The installer needs elevated privileges only while it prepares the default Linux prefix under /home/linuxbrew.

 Remove Homebrew from Fedora

-Start with Homebrew’s official uninstaller so the cache and shared prefix are cleaned up in the order the project expects.
+Start with Homebrew’s official uninstaller so the cache and Linux prefix are cleaned up in the order the project expects.

 Run the official Homebrew uninstaller